Microlocal analysis of d-plane transform on the Euclidean space: Paired Lagrangian distributions and their products

 \section{Paired Lagrangian distributions and their products}

 In the present section we study basic facts used for our quantitative analysis of the metal streaking artifacts.
-We begin with identifying the classes of conormal distributions to which $\chi_D$ and $\mathcal{R}_d\chi_D$ belong respectively. \begin{lemma} Moreover the principal symbols of these conormal distributions do not vanish everywhere on the associating conormal bundles respectively. \end{lemma} \begin{proof}[{\bf Proof}] We study only $\chi_{D_j}$ and $\mathcal{R}_d\chi_{D_j}$.
-It is easy to see that
+We begin with identifying the classes of conormal distributions to which $\chi_D$ and $\mathcal{R}_d\chi_D$ belong respectively. \begin{lemma} Moreover the principal symbols of these conormal distributions do not vanish everywhere on the associating conormal bundles respectively. \end{lemma} \begin{proof}[{\bf Proof}] It is easy to see that